THE ACIDITY OF PHENOL

 With sodium carbonate or sodium hydrogencarbonate

-Unlike the majority of acids, phenol doesn't give carbon dioxide when you mix it with one of these.
+Unlike the majority of acids, phenol doesn't give carbon dioxide when you mix it with sodium carbonate or sodium hydrogencarbonate solutions.
+It isn't acidic enough.

-This lack of reaction is actually useful.
+This lack of any carbon dioxide being formed is actually useful.
 You can recognise phenol because:

 With metallic sodium